(reading time: 1 hour, 21 minutes)

 The entrance hall was very warm.
 Every lamp on the wall was lit.
 The walls were painted a soft red that matched the thick carpet.
 Alast realized he’d never been in a building with that sort of warmth before.
 It wasn’t the heat of poor ventilation; it was the comfort of plush expensive furniture and rug fibers you could feel between your toes even with your boots on.

-A clock ticked loudly, its pendulum swinging back and forth behind the smiling girl at the counter.
+A clock ticked loudly, its pendulum swinging back and forth behind the smiling girl at a counter.
 A guestbook with a thousand cream pages was opened exactly to the middle.
 The girl was about to hand Rob an ink-dipped quill when she recognized him.

 “Captain Ordr,” she said with a smirk.
 “To what do we owe the pleasure?”